 Furniture Categories: Dressers, Beds, Dining & Side Tables, Nightstands, Benches, Cabinets, Chairs, Desks, Bookcases & Chests, TV Stands

-Furniture giant West Elm has added a sustainable collection to their offerings!
+Furniture company West Elm has added sustainable collections to their offerings.
 The company defines “sustainably sourced” as furniture made either from reclaimed wood or FSC-certified wood from responsibly harvested sources.